-It is a matter of debate which of the heights is detected by the radar systems: the height level of the highest ash concentration (being the centerline), or the actual top level of the plume.
-Studies on the plumes of the 2004 Grímsvötn eruption (Oddsson et al., 2012) and on the 2010 Eyjafjallajökull eruption (Gudmundsson et al. 2015), which compared photos taken from the ground and aircrafts with radar signals at the same time, suggest that radar sensors capture the top rather than the centerline of the plume.
+It is a matter of debate which of the heights is detected by the radar systems: the height level of the highest ash concentration (being the centreline), or the actual top level of the plume.
+Studies on the plumes of the 2004 Grímsvötn eruption (Oddsson et al., 2012) and on the 2010 Eyjafjallajökull eruption (Gudmundsson et al. 2015), which compared photos taken from the ground and aircrafts with radar signals at the same time, suggest that radar sensors capture the top rather than the centreline of the plume.

-This implies that if a best estimate for the plume height is obtained and used as input parameter for all 5 models listed above, Degruyter & Bonadonna model would be expected to provide an overestimate in the case of weak or medium eruptions under strong wind conditions (resulting in “bent-over” plumes).
-In order to avoid this potential source of error, FOXI converts top plume height values into centerline heights, by following a routine described in Figure 42.
+This implies that if a best estimate for the plume height is obtained and used as input parameter for all 6 models listed above, Degruyter & Bonadonna and Woodhouse 0D models would be expected to provide an overestimate in the case of weak or medium eruptions under strong wind conditions (resulting in “bent-over” plumes).
+In order to avoid this potential source of error, FOXI converts top plume height values into centreline heights if plume width data is available.

-Figure 42: REFIR strategy for using the Degruyter & Bonadonna model within FOXI.
-Since this model requires centerline heights rather than plume top heights, FOXI checks for available plume width data, with which this input parameter can be computed.
-If no plume width data is available, the model is discarded.

 First, FOXI checks if observed plume width data is available.
 The observed plume width can be provided by the operator using the control panel shown in Figure 23 (see section 4.8).